 Wrong.
 A common misconception of SaaS (Software as a Service) platforms are that they cannot be used in larger enterprises; however, modern SaaS platforms have continued to improve, meaning they’re more technically proficient at hosting larger infrastructures.

-Essentially, a SaaS provider is chosen by smaller businesses who want to set up an online store in a quick and professional manner.
-It’s also perfect for those businesses that would rather offload the hosting and management of their online store in order to remain focused on the frontend of the business.
-It’s also a highly cost-effective.
+Essentially, a SaaS provider is chosen by smaller businesses that want to set up an online store in a quick and professional manner.
+It’s also perfect for those businesses that would rather offload the hosting and management of their online store in order to remain focused on the front end of the business.
+It’s also highly cost-effective.
 The benefits of modern SaaS platforms can also be extremely beneficial for already established businesses.

 On-premise solutions can’t compete with the typical 99.99% uptime record with SaaS platforms.

 Hosting your online store with a SaaS provider means that any DDoS mitigation is handled for you, protecting you from an attack.
 This protection is far better than what most self-hosted providers can deal with.

 As an eCommerce store, you’ll be handling a lot of sensitive data.
 Ensuring credit card information is securely dealt with is an extremely beneficial aspect of having a SaaS provider, and means that you don’t have to deal with this crucial, yet time-consuming part of the business.